ctessum/aep/README.md

 * AEP is a single self-contained model, rather than a set of executables linked by shell scripts.
 This makes it much easier to use.
 * AEP can process all of the sectors of a national emissions inventory simultaneously, based on a single configuration file, instead of requiring a custom set of shell scripts for each sector.
 This makes the program much easier to use and reduces the opportunity for configuration errors.
 * AEP's spatial surrogate generator is integrated into the program and generates surrogates automatically, instead of requiring a completely separate program to generate spatial surrogates.
-This greatly reduces the time and effort requires to produce emissions for a new model domain.
+This greatly reduces the time and effort required to produce emissions for a new model domain.
 * In AEP, the spatial domain is set up automatically based on WRF `namelist.input` and `namelist.wps` files, and meteorology information for plume rise is read directly from WRF output files from a previous run.
-This avoids the need a seperate meteorology preprocesser and a multiple spatial domain configuration files in different formats.
+This avoids the need for a seperate meteorology preprocesser and a multiple spatial domain configuration files in different formats.
 * AEP extracts chemical speciation information directly from the [SPECIATE](http://www.epa.gov/ttnchie1/software/speciate/) database, eliminating the need for a separate program to create speciation files and greatly reducing the effort required to change the chemical speciation mechanism used when processing emissions.
 * AEP outputs emissions information directly to the WRF/Chem file format and RADM2 chemical mechanism, eliminating the need to convert emissions from the CMAQ file format and CB05 chemical mechanism.
+* AEP is designed to take advantage of multiprocessor computers, with automatic concurrancy on a single machine and the option of using a distributed cluster of computers to generate spatial surrogates.

 ## Installation